stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > In the Holonic Organisation there isn't a Communication HOLON because there is communication between HOLONs - [30:07](https://youtu.be/wnVupMQtjp4?t=1807) - **Rich Kopcho**

 > Part of the Canon is the communication link.
 What gets communicated from what HOLON to the next HOLON and under what circumstances.

-> In the emergence of that HOLON they identify "who needs what from them" in the sense of on-going communication.
+In the emergence of that HOLON they identify "who needs what from them" in the sense of on-going communication.
 That is how you build that communication infrastructure.

-> We are emerging - so we are going through the growing pains of figuring that out.
+We are emerging - so we are going through the growing pains of figuring that out.

 > How do you know beforehand what information needs to be distributed ? - [31.01](https://youtu.be/wnVupMQtjp4?t=1861) - **Dan Verowski**

+> How can you have a regulation for it beforehand ?

+> The key is "beforehand" - [31.20](https://youtu.be/wnVupMQtjp4?t=1880) -  **Rich Kopcho**

+> If you're trying to plan all this stuff beforehand you'll never get it done.